 Wealth above all other social factors can push the door closed on people, especially when they are men without means or women, but only if they don’t push back.
 The righteousness of wealth will spin the story, wag the dog, and fake the news without fact or journalistic integrity.
-The “maleness” premise regarding errors of judgment, leading to lies, cover-ups, war for profit, and so on can be questioned for facts covering centuries of action.
+The “maleness” premise regarding errors of judgment, leading to lies, cover-ups, the war for profit, be questioned for facts covering centuries of action.
 Yet, throughout human history, it has been, without doubt, the male force that sustains these errors of power with the equanimity of profound blindness.
-The challenges to power in the new age of data are new and different in the demand for balance.
+The challenges to power in the new age of data are new and different in demand for balance.
 It might make an important difference.
 If technology is stealing government, there must be a way for it to give it back.

 The Truth in a Hurricane and Other Takings

 The U.S. Supreme Court has consistently deferred to the right of states to make their determinations of “public use.”
-In the aftermath of September 11, 2001, terrorist attack, federal agencies acquired land for offices lost in the World Trade Towers.
-Today, projects managed by the Land Acquisition Section the U.S. Department of Justice includes obtaining land along hundreds of miles of the United States-Mexico border, ostensibly for the public purpose of curtailing illegal drug trafficking and smuggling.
+In the aftermath of the September 11, 2001, terrorist attack, federal agencies acquired land for offices lost in the World Trade Towers.
+Today, projects managed by the Land Acquisition Section of the U.S. Department of Justice include obtaining land along hundreds of miles of the United States-Mexico border, ostensibly for the public purpose of curtailing illegal drug trafficking and smuggling.
 The public purpose of these acquisitions is to mitigate terrorism customs facilities.
 A similar practice on the displacement impacts of climate change is possible.
-However, this is where politicizing the law reveals a subtle, if not adverse effect.
+However, this is where politicizing the law reveals a subtle, if not adverse, effect.

 In 2012, while serving on the U.S. Court of Appeals for the District of Columbia Circuit, Judge Kavanaugh struck down the Clean Air Act’s Cross-State Air Pollution Rule.
 In combination with the Acid Rain Program created in 1995, the Cross-State rule has brought steep reductions in the air pollution that causes acid rain and smog.
-The people of the Adirondacks will tell you these efforts are the reason Bear Pond and the entire Saint Regis Canoe Area in New of York State is healthy again.
+The people of the Adirondacks will tell you these efforts are why Bear Pond and the entire Saint Regis Canoe Area in New York State are healthy again.
 In 2014, six Supreme Court Justices overruled Kavanaugh’s opinion, and the Cross-State rule was reinstated.
 It was the clarity of thinking by Justice Kennedy that sustains EPA’s authority to safeguard the nation’s air quality.
-In Kavanaugh’s opinions, it appears victims must show they are harmed or dead.
+In Kavanaugh’s opinion, it appears victims must show they are harmed or dead.
 Ruling against pre-emptive efforts not only reduces lawsuits against power companies and other sources of pollution it also reveals how the law may not be what rules the court.

 View from Long Pond Mountain of the Saint Regis Canoe Area, NY 8/2006.
 Photo by: Mwanner

 Aggregated data on these four elements define a set of “marginal willingness to pay” factors from region to region.
 Each can be refined further by changes in median income per decade.
 Populations remaining in high extreme incident areas expose a percentage of households with the capacity to leave yet stay and those that are without a migration choice.
-Empirical examples are available for confirmation of these predictive models such as the household displacement from nine hurricanes that hit category five before landfall from 2005 to 2018 — Katrina, Rita, Wilma, Dean, Felix, Matthew, Irma, Maria, and Florence.
+Empirical examples are available for confirmation of these predictive models, such as the household displacement from nine hurricanes that hit category five before landfall from 2005 to 2018 — Katrina, Rita, Wilma, Dean, Felix, Matthew, Irma, Maria, and Florence.
 Also, migration preferences are well known, such as the number of older households that migrate to warmer climates to avoid extreme cold days.